The EU has adopted rules which make it possible to stop payments from the EU budget to member states that do not respect the rule of law.

 The EU has existing tools at its disposal to protect the rule of law.
 On 30 September 2020, the European Commission published the first annual rule of law report that monitors both positive and negative developments relating to the rule of law in all member states.
 It has been monitoring Romania and Bulgaria since they joined the EU in 2007.

-There is also dialogue on the rule of law in the Council and the current German presidency plans to have country-specific discussions in November starting with five EU countries.
+There is also dialogue on the rule of law in the Council.
+The German presidency held country-specific discussions for the first time in November, starting with five EU countries.

 If the Commission is of the view that a member state is violating EU law, it can start infringement proceedings that may lead to financial sanctions determined by the European Court of Justice.
 Another procedure, under Article 7 of the Treaty on European Union, allows the Council to make recommendations or decide by unanimity on sanctions against a member state, including the suspension of membership rights.